kudobuzz/api-standards/README.md

     {
       "message" : "Verbose, plain language description of the problem.
-Provide developers suggestions about how to solve their problems here", "code" : "444444", // this is not the same statusCodes "details": [{param, messeage, value}] // Validation Error details }
+Provide developers suggestions about how to solve their problems here",required "code" : "444444", // this is not the same statusCodes, optional "details": [{param, messeage, value}] // Validation Error details, optional }

 ## Versions